 Hollywood Studios is Disney World’s other half-day park.

 Although, it didn’t used to be.

-Hollywood Studios was one of Michael Eisner’s ‘me too’ ideas (back when me too had a different meaning).
+Hollywood Studios was one of Michael Eisner’s ‘me too’ ideas (back when ‘me too’ had a different meaning).
 He was rather famous for them.
-If he spotted something successful close by, he would have a Disney-fied copy made before the ink dried on the building permit.
+If he spotted something successful close by, he would have a Disney-fied copy run up before the ink dried on the building permit, (which Disney never has to file).
 This led to Knott’s Berry Farm’s Studio K suddenly being in competition with Disneyland’s Videopolis.
-Downtown Orlando clubs dealing with Pleasure Island’s overnight incursion into their bottom line.
-And Universal Studios waking up to discover that Disney World’s Hollywood Studios had just opened up.
+Downtown Orlando’s Church Street Station dealing with Pleasure Island’s overnight incursion into their bottom line.
+And Universal Studios waking up one more morning to discover that Disney World’s Hollywood Studios had just opened.

 What is not well remembered at this point is that Hollywood Studios was at one time an actual working film and TV studio.
-The concept was that the guest would show up to take a ride on the Tower of Terror and since they were already there anyway take, take the three hours worth of back-lot type studio tours.
+The concept was that the guest would show up to take a ride on the Tower of Terror and since they were already there anyway, take the three-hour back-lot studio tour.
 Maybe be part of the audience for the new New Mickey Mouse Club.
-Take a different tour and watch the animators creating one of the masterpieces of Disney’s 1990s Animation Renaissance.
+Or hop on a different tour and watch the animators creating one of the masterpieces of Disney’s 1990s Animation Renaissance.
 Maybe watch the Indiana Jones stunt show.
 Then finish up by riding the Rocking Rollercoaster.
 At that point, congratulations, you’ve killed a whole day at the Hollywood Studios.

 The heart of American animation stopped beating the day that shop was closed down.

 In this first part, we’re going to have to take a small trip back in time to discover that one.

 Everyone knows that Disney animation struggled in the Seventies and Eighties.
 And everyone knows why.
 The death of Walt Disney.